MiddlewareReaderProtocol

 Swift

-public func lift<GlobalDependencies, GlobalStateType>( state stateMap: @escaping (GlobalStateType) -> MiddlewareType.StateType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<MiddlewareType.InputActionType, MiddlewareType.OutputActionType, GlobalStateType, MiddlewareType> >
+public func lift<GlobalDependencies, GlobalStateType>( state stateMap: @escaping (GlobalStateType) -> MiddlewareType.StateType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<MiddlewareType.InputActionType, MiddlewareType.OutputActionType, GlobalStateType, MiddlewareType> >Parameters

 a